-The piano program emphasizes collaborative work — chamber music, projects with small and large ensembles, art song, and orchestral playing on a variety of keyboard instruments — alongside weekly opportunities for solo public performance and participation in masterclasses, often open to the public; pianists should come to the Tanglewood Music Center (TMC) prepared with performance-ready repertoire for these events.
-Masterclasses in recent seasons were taught by Kirill Gerstein, Garrick Ohlsson, Paul Lewis, and the TMC resident piano and chamber music faculty among others.
-In the orchestra in 2019, pianists worked under conductors including Andris Nelsons, Giancarlo Guerrero, Thomas Adès, and Stefan Asbury.
+The piano program emphasizes collaborative work — chamber music, projects with small and large ensembles, art song, and orchestral playing on a variety of keyboard instruments — alongside weekly opportunities for solo public performance and participation in classes, often open to the public; pianists should come to the Tanglewood Music Center (TMC) prepared with performance-ready repertoire for these events.
+Classes in recent seasons were taught by Jonathan Biss, Kirill Gerstein, Marc-André Hamelin, Garrick Ohlsson, Paul Lewis, and the TMC resident piano and chamber music faculty, among others.
+In the orchestra in 2022, pianists worked under conductors including Andris Nelsons, George Benjamin, Thomas Adès, and Stefan Asbury.
 Chamber repertoire always includes standard works, but there is a significant emphasis on new music and on working directly with major and emerging composers.

 Vocal and Instrumental Programs